 “Would you like to sit with me for awhile?”
-Lady Emily asked with a small smile.
+Emily asked with a small smile.

 What do I say?
 What should I do?

-“Would you like to sit with Lady Emily for awhile?”
+“Would you like to sit with Lady Winchilsea for awhile?”
 Jane asked while placing a hand on Kate’s back.

 “Yes, of course,” Kate replied, gliding forward, prompted by Jane’s gentle push.

-“We’ll leave you, for now, my dear,” Lord George said.
+“We’ll leave you, for now, my dear,” Lord Winchilsea said.
 “We’ll be in the drawing room.
 The nurse will be just outside the door.”

-“Sit,” Lady Emily invited, stretching to shift some of the papers out of the way.
+“Sit,” Emily invited, stretching to shift some of the papers out of the way.

 “How do you feel about Hugh?”
-Lady Emily asked.
+Emily asked.